srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 For this example we are using Open5GS as the 5G Core.

 Open5GS is a C-language Open Source implementation for 5G Core and EPC.
-The following links will provide you with the information needed to download and set-up Open5GS so that it is ready to use with the srsRAN Project gNB:
+The following links will provide you with the information needed to download and set-up Open5GS so that it is ready to use with |project_name|:

     - `GitHub <https://github.com/open5gs/open5gs>`_
     - `Quickstart Guide <https://open5gs.org/open5gs/docs/guide/01-quickstart/>`_